OneUIProject/OneUI-Design-Library/README.md

 <img loading="lazy" src="readme-resources/screenshots/icons.png" width="350"/>

-*not all icons are shown here because there are too much by now(229).
-They are all listed with the file name in the icon tab of the sample app.
+*not all icons are shown here because there are too much by now (230).
+They are all listed with their name in the Icons tab of the sample app.

 ### Color theme
 The default color of the style is the same blue as Samsung (see [Screenshots](#Screenshots)).
 But like Samsung has different colors for different apps, you too can use other colors which will apply on the entire App and even on the [App Icon](#App-Icon).
 In this library there are three different ways to do that and all three can be used simultaneously: